PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 ![Harness](../images/blog/open-source-feature-flags/harness.png)

-[Harness](https://harness.io/) is a Software Delivery Platform which uses AI to help development teams take their delivery pipeline to the next level.
+[Harness](https://harness.io/) is a software delivery platform which uses AI to help development teams take their delivery pipeline to the next level.
 The feature flag module benefits from succinct user targeting and offers basic analytics to track the usage and impact of your features.

 Harness feature flags include a significant level of control when it comes to governance with an automated policy engine powered by Open Policy Agent.
 You can also integrate with a number of popular workflow tools like Jira and Slack.